jebitok-dev/100-days-of-code/log.md

 **Today's Progress**:  continued with node.js.
 Covered installing of third party packages, used nodemon to automatically start server when refreshed, explored some lodash methods and started an express app.
 **Thoughts**: been sleeping on node.js but at least i still remember some concepts and stack-overflow can still be saviour when I encounter errors esp those of installations
 **Link**:

+### Day 53: November 16, 2020

+**Today's Progress**:  covered routing and html & ejs - view template on express and started the hackathon app **Thoughts**: having more anxiety due to few days to fulltime class so its okay to feel not okay and to take more time away from a lot of code.
+**Link**: